Ay91169/PSGame/README.md

 Starting now ill put my updates here in single sentences.

 - added a FPS camera movment (FOR DUALSHOCK).
-- added Working Music. (for now silent hill music).
+- Added Working Music. (for now silent hill music).
 - Added Screenshot to readme.
+- Added A working Object Renderer. (with a guide below)

 # how to add XA
 to anyone who stumbled upon this game. and you dont know how to add XA. here is a little guide